 Pathways to Acquiring Active Residency in Andorra

-Active residency may not be everyone’s cup of tea, however, if you want to relocate long term and make Andorra your home, active residency is a great option.
-Just remember, this will require you to spend most of your time within the country.
-You’ll also be required to pay into the social security program and the healthcare system — benefits that you can enjoy as an active resident.
+It might not be everyone’s cup of tea, but if you want to relocate long term and make the country your home, active residency in Andorra is a great option.
+Just remember, this will require you to spend most of your time in the country.
+You’ll also be required to pay into the social security program and the healthcare system—benefits that you can enjoy as a permanent resident.

-If you’re self-employed or own a company, you’re eligible for Andorra’s active residency program — locally known as residència i treball per compte propi or Compte Propi in short.
+If you’re self-employed or own a company in Andorra, you’re eligible for Andorra’s active residency program—locally known as residència i treball per compte propi or Compte Propi in short.

-This form of residency is exclusively reserved for entrepreneurs and proprietors who want to take up full-time residence in the country.
-The minimal investment requirements and a low tax rate of 10% for annual incomes exceeding €40,000 are what make this Andorra residency option attractive.
+This form of residency is exclusively reserved for entrepreneurs and business owners who want to take up full-time residence in the country.
+The minimal investment requirements and a low tax rate of 10% for annual income exceeding €40,000 are what make this Andorra residency option attractive.

 Generally, the country offers around 900 positions per year under this type of residency.
-To qualify, you will need to meet a few requirements which include:
+In order to qualify you will need to meet a few requirements, including:

 - Renting or purchasing a property in Andorra that is at least 20 square metres